José María de Torrijos y Uriarte: War of Independence (1808–1814)

-Torrijos participation in the War of Independence began the same day that the war began, May 2, 1808.
-He came to the aid of the officers Luis Daoiz and Pedro Velarde who were out of ammunition in the artillery park of Madrid.
+Torrijos' participation in the War of Independence began the same day that the war began, 2 May 1808.
+He came to the aid of the officers Luis Daoiz and Pedro Velarde who ran out of ammunition in the artillery park of Madrid.
 They sent him to negotiate with the French general Gobert but in the middle of the mission, the popular anti-French revolt erupted in the capital and so he was arrested.
 He was only saved from being shot by the intervention of a field helper who knew Joachim Murat.
 At that time he was seventeen and had the rank of captain.

-He later joined the defence of Valencia, Murcia and those of Catalonia, being "one of the few military cadres of the old army who put themselves at the head of the national resistance in the name of the liberal principles of freedom and independence.
-He detached himself from the French and collaborationist camp chosen by many illustrated and clearly confronted with absolutism. " In 1810, at nineteen years old, he reached the rank of lieutenant colonel.
-He was taken prisoner by the French, after being wounded, but escaped and returned to fight in the war, "consecrating like a military of great boldness and value".
+He later joined the defence of Valencia, Murcia and Catalonia, being "one of the few military officers from the old army who led the national resistance in the name of the liberal principles of liberty and independence.
+This choice set him apart from the pro-French and collaborationist camp chosen by many Enlightenment thinkers and clearly put him at odds with absolutism."
+In 1810, at nineteen years old, he reached the rank of lieutenant colonel.
+He was taken prisoner by the French, after being wounded, but escaped and returned to fight in the war, "establishing himself as a soldier of great courage and valour".
 He was appreciated by the two sides – the French general Suchet offered him the chance to defect, and the British Doyle asked of the Cortes of Cadiz that he be given a distinguished command in the reorganised forces in the Island of Leon.
-It was under the orders of the Duke of Wellington in the decisive Battle of Vitoria, that was going to lead to the end of the war.
+He was under the orders of the Duke of Wellington in the decisive Battle of Vitoria, that led to the end of the war.
 Three months earlier, in March 1813, he had married Luisa Carlota Sáenz de Viniegra, daughter of an honorary intendant of the army, with whom he had a daughter in 1815 who died shortly after birth.
 Torrijos ended the war with the rank of brigadier general at only twenty-three years of age.

 Failed plot against Ferdinand VII and prison (1817–1820)

 After the return of Ferdinand VII and the restoration of the Absolute Monarchy in 1814, Torrijos was appointed military governor of Murcia, Cartagena and Alicante, receiving in 1816 the Great Cross of San Fernando for his military merits.
-But Torrijos soon became involved in the liberal conspiratorial plot that was intended to end at last the absolute power of the king and reinstate the Constitution of Cadiz.
-In order to do so he apparently joined the Masonry by adopting the name "Aristogiton."
+But Torrijos soon became involved in the liberal conspiratorial plot that was intended to finally end the absolute power of the king and reinstate the Constitution of Cadiz.
+In order to do so he apparently joined the Masonry by adopting the name "Aristogiton".